LudovicRousseau/pyscard/smartcard/doc/pyscard-wrapper.rst

 PCSC wrapper samples
 ====================

-Using the smartcard framework is the preferred way to write python smart card application.
-You can however use the smartcard.scard library to write your python smart card application if you want to write your own python framework, or if you want to access some features of the SCardXXX C API not available in the smartcard framework.
+Using the smartcard framework is the preferred way to write Python smart card application.
+You can however use the smartcard.scard library to write your Python smart card application if you want to write your own Python framework, or if you want to access some features of the SCardXXX C API not available in the smartcard framework.

-The smartcard.scard module is a native extension module wrapping Windows smart card base components (also known as PCSC) on Windows, and pcsc-lite on linux and Mac OS X, whereas the smartcard framework is a pure python framework hiding scard complexity and PCSC.
+The smartcard.scard module is a native extension module wrapping Windows smart card base components (also known as PCSC) on Windows, and pcsc-lite on Linux and Mac OS X, whereas the smartcard framework is a pure Python framework hiding scard complexity and PCSC.

 send a Control Code to a card or reader
 """""""""""""""""""""""""""""""""""""""